We are dedicated to your child’s early education!

 2019 Top Workplaces Award Winner

-Covenant Schools is honored for the fourth time, to be a New Mexico 2019 Top Workplace Award winner!
+Covenant Schools is honored for the fifth time, to be a New Mexico 2019 Top Workplace Award winner!

 This important award is actually determined by the very employees who work for us through an employee feedback survey.
 Read more HERE!